 In addition to the transition from SAP ECC to Oracle Fusion Cloud ERP, the joint applicants recognize a parallel opportunity to modernize NMGC's aging asset and work management platform.
 NMGC currently operates a standalone on-premise instance of Hitachi's Asset Suite, supported directly by its internal IT team and not as part of the shared services provided by Emera.
 This legacy system, which includes additional bolt-on work scheduling, safety, and compliance applications, is approaching obsolescence and will require a significant upgrade or replacement in the near future.
-Rather than invest in a major system overhaul, the Oracle transformation strategy can be extended by leveraging Oracle Work and Asset Cloud Services (WACS), which is already being configured and implemented by Delta Utilities, NMGC can accelerate the transition away from Hitachi Asset Suite while maintaining alignment with natural gas utility best practices.
+Rather than invest in a major system overhaul, the Oracle transformation strategy can be extended by leveraging Oracle Work and Asset Cloud Services (WACS), which is already being configured and implemented by Delta Utilities specifically to support natural gas utility operations.
+By adopting a cloned configuration of Oracle WACS from Delta Utilities, NMGC can accelerate the transition away from Hitachi Asset Suite while maintaining alignment with natural gas utility best practices.